German-BioImaging/bioimageaipub/README.md

 ## Usage

 BioimageAIpub is supplied as a Python library.
-See `demo\idr-hf-upload` for a Python notebook demonstrating the usage.
+See `demo\demo.ipynb` for a Python notebook demonstrating the usage.

-> TODO: Missing python script?

 ## Citation